Loading...

 Stay Hydrated

-Drink plenty of water before and after consuming nuts to aid digestion and regulate blood sugar levels.
+Drink plenty of water before or after consuming nuts to support digestion and prevent dehydration, which can influence blood sugar levels.

 healthspan-mbl